LCD clock back light has been out for as long as I've had it.

 With the exception of the wiring harness that MB refuses to acknowledge as a recall defect, the car is just GREAT.

 I own a 1995 Mercedes c280 Sport with 129,000 miles on the clock.
-Within two weeks of buying the car, the head gasket went and so did the front suspension arms. £1,600 and three weeks later, the car was sorted and my credit card was sore.
+Within two weeks of buying the car, the head gasket went, along with the front suspension arms.
+Three weeks and £1,600 later, the car was as good as new.

 I usually go through cars like women go through shoes, not keeping them for more than a couple of months.
-I have however, become somewhat attached to this particular car though.
-I don't know whether it's the understated nature of the car, the fact that it glides past 100 mph without any drama, or whether it's the timeless design and old school build quality of the interior that more contemporary mercs seem to lack.
+However, i have become somewhat attached to this particular car.
+Perhaps it's understated nature and the fact that it glides effortlessly past legal motorway speeds, the timeless design and old school build quality make the c280 a lovely place to be.
+If ever there was an underrated future classic, this is it.

 I have a 1997 C-280, and I try to keep it in the best shape possible.
 I feel safe in it, and it feels so solid compared to many other cars.
 It has 117,000kms on it and runs beautifully.